danielyxie/bitburner/markdown/bitburner.ns.getrunningscript.md

 RAM cost: 0.3 GB

 Running with no args returns curent script.
+If you use a PID as the first parameter, the hostname and args parameters are unnecessary.